juliogomez/devops/README.md

 * *Application* layer, composed by three different microservices.
 The first and main one is the middleware that processes votes from several user interfaces, and stores them in the Data layer.
 It includes a variable number of load-balanced containers depending on the needs of the system.
 The second and third microservices in this layer (*mosca* and *ernst*) are optional, and implement a queueing system to alleviate the pressure when there are multiple votes waiting to be stored in the Data layer.
 * *Presentation* layer, composed by several microservices that interact directly with end users.
 We will use two of them: a Web User Interface for users to vote via a webpage, and a WebEx Teams (previously known as Spark) Interface for users to vote via WebEx Teams (whether from the App or from WebEx Teams website).
 Each one of these microservices will also be composed by a variable number of load-balanced containers depending on the required load for each of them.

-Once you understand the architecture of *myhero* let's get the source code for its three main microservices (*myhero-ui*, *myhero-app* and *myhero-data*) and build a simplified version in our laptop.
+Once you understand the architecture of *myhero* let's get the source code for its three main microservices (*myhero-ui*, *myhero-app* and *myhero-data*) and build a simplified version in our workstation.

 <p align="center">
 <img src="./images/myhero-simple.png">